 9.7.5 PDU address

-The PDU address information element can assign an IPv4 address to the UE associated with a PDU session.
+The PDU address information element can assign to the UE an IPv4 address associated with a PDU session and can provide the UE with an interface identifier that the UE shall use for the IPv6 link local address associated with a PDU session.

 The PDU address information element is coded as shown in figure 9.7.5.1 and table 9.7.5.1.